-“ Mouths sealed in a loud silence with the weight of so many things to tell and pass on.
-No words can be expressed and neither will the most extreme howling bring any relief.
+Mouths sealed in a deafening silence, bearing the weight of untold stories and unspoken truths: no words can be expressed and even the most extreme howling bring any relief.

-A silence of stones, a conversation without words and without sound.
-Words no longer exist, thoughts and ideas are at a standstill, the moment is frozen, and nothing moves, not even the smell of a breeze.
+A silence of stones, a conversation without words or noise.
+Words no longer exist, thoughts and ideas are at a stand still, the moment is frozen, and nothing moves, not even the smell of a breeze.

 Armenians 2006 - Present

 Silver gelatin print on baryta paper

 25 x 25 cm

 Selection from over 200 portraits taken in: Damascus, Alepo, Paris, Cairo, Berlin, Alexandria, Istanbul, Beyrouth, Los Angeles, Geneva, London and New York.

 Meeting Armenians from city to city, settling down somewhere, getting together, sharing memories, feelings, and stories, seizing this passage from past to present, just through a simple take.
 Reuniting, through face-to-face encounters, the greatest number of Armenians dispersed by History.
 This is the path I have decided to undertake, where one ceases to look in the past and turns to the identity of the present."

 The project started in Damascus in 2006 with three portraits – of my mother, our neighbor, a humble tailor, and a family friend, a jeweler.
 Upon my return to Paris, I continued taking photos of Armenians: friends, people I knew or came across, and public figures.
 I mounted my first exhibition with twenty-four such portraits for display.

 I owe the beginning of it all to the photo of my mother.
 With her gaze transposed through my lens, it was as if I suddenly remembered.
 She is the one who taught me to consider: “What is it to be Armenian?”
 The power of survival, generosity, and the strength to overcome so many things that come your way...